 The Knocknafearbreaga (Hill of the False Men) Stone Alignment is located near the pub the 85-year-old Mary Harrison still operated when she was interviewed in 1999.
 As she relates in the video, (below, right) there was something so powerful about this alignment of three standing stones that her frightened horses would not come near them.
-In the virtual-reality environment (left), when the view is rotated Harrison may be seen sitting in the field in front of the pillars.
+In the virtual-reality environment (above), when the view is rotated Harrison may be seen sitting in the field in front of the pillars.

 This row of stones, each roughly triangular in shape and ranging in height from 1.35 m (4.4 ft) to 1.88 m (6.2 ft), may have originally had a ceremonial or a sepulchral function in the Bronze Age.
 Or, they may have simply been boundary markers, as the location affords a wide view in almost every direction.
 When antiquarian T.J.
 Westropp visited the spot in 1903, the alignment consisted of five stones.

 He interviewed local residents who said there were “two others in human memory,”2 making a total of seven.
 It is not known what happened to the four “false men” now missing.
 It is likely that they were removed to facilitate land cultivation, or to be used as construction materials.

 Westropp speculated that linear monuments such as the Knocknafearbreaga Alignment were meant to symbolize the branches of a tribe, with the height of the stone varying according to each family’s strength.
 In the same year, Wood-Martin suggested that they were placed where they were so as to affect the illusion, from a distance, of human figures.
 He reported hearing the same term (fir bréagach) used to signify a scarecrow.3

 Traces of the story that gave the stones their name may still be heard locally.
 It was related in some detail to Westropp in 1892: